gleam-lang/website/cheatsheets/gleam-for-python-users.md

 #### Gleam

-In Gleam functions are private by default and need the `pub` keyword to be public.
+In Gleam, functions are private by default and need the `pub` keyword to be public.

 ```rust
 // this is public